Manual Settings Cheatsheets

 Download our easy to follow cheatsheets detailing the manual settings you need for different shots & locations!

 And why not?
-It’s a perfect place to start because it’s easy to create flattering and beautiful portraits.
-But flat soft light lacks depth and interest, and you might start to notice creamy, delicious, beautiful light that makes you fall in love, and want to give it a try.
+It’s a perfect place to start as this type of light allows you to create flattering and beautiful portraits.
+But flat soft light lacks depth and interest.
+As a result, you might start to notice the creamy, delicious, beautiful light that makes you fall in love, and want to give it a try.

-When soft light is directional, it creates shadows that add depth and result in more dynamic images.
+When soft light is directional, it creates shadows that add depth to your pictures.
+This results in more dynamic images.

-In this portrait, the light is positioned 90 degrees to her front right, which creates shadows on her left and results in a much more dramatic light than if she had faced the light directly.
+In this portrait, the light is positioned 90 degrees to her front right.
+This creates shadows on her left part and results in an image with much more dramatic lighting than if she had faced the light directly.

-In contrast this next image was taken with very flat light, by placing her directly facing a window.
+In contrast, this next image was taken with very flat light, by placing the subject directly facing a window.

-The two photos show the difference between flat soft light and directional soft light.
-The flat light is lovely and flattering, but the photo lacks depth and drama.
-By contrast the directional light created a dynamic, moody, dramatic light photo.
+These two photos illustrate perfectly the difference between flat soft light vs directional soft light.
+Flat, low key light is lovely and flattering, but the photo lacks depth and drama.
+By contrast, the directional light created a more dynamic and moody photo.

 Related: Dramatic Window Light